spring-media/terraform-provider-awsmt/README.md

 ## Documentation

-You can find the documentation about the provider, its data sources, and its resources [here](https://github.com/spring-media/terraform-provider-awsmt/tree/main/docs).
+You can find the documentation about the provider, its data sources, and its resources [here](https://registry.terraform.io/providers/spring-media/awsmt/latest/docs).

 ## Building the Provider

+Run `make`.

-to use a local version of the provider, run `make` and create a ~/.terraformrc file with the following content:
+To use a local version of the provider, create a ~/.terraformrc file with the following content:
 ```
 provider_installation {
     dev_overrides {